QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 ## Using Docker

-Docker compose is a fancy wrapper to run docker containers.
-You can also run docker containers manually.
+Docker Compose is a fancy wrapper to run Docker containers.
+You can also run Docker containers manually.

 Use a command like this example, but update the required vars.